Writer, Foodie, Thinker

 2) Gently balance two of the eggs on each of the steaks.

-3) Enrobe the egg topped steaks with a generous blanked of sauce Bearnaise.
+3) Enrobe the egg topped steaks with a generous blanket of sauce Bearnaise.
 Garnish with a sprinkling of chopped parsley.

 Sauce Bearnaise